SuperDrew/maths/README.md

 ## Goals
  - Make the worksheet printable
  - Allow users to fill in answers and get a mark in the worksheet online
  - Introduce more sum formats
+ - Allow sum formats to be selectable